The Complete Guide to Church Text Messaging Solutions

 1. EZ Texting

 Notable church customers include Saddleback Church (yes, that's Rick Warren's megachurch) and Third Reform Church.
-Over 450 customers have left reviews on G2 Crowd with an average of 4.5 stars (out of a 5-star total) and over 140 reviewers on Capterra delivered an average of 4.3 stars.
+Over 450 customers have left reviews on G2 Crowd with an average of 4.5 stars (out of a 5-star total), and over 140 reviewers on Capterra delivered an average of 4.3 stars.

 3. Text in Church

 TextMagic is a UK-based business with a unique pay-as-you-go pricing model with no monthly obligations.
-The company has an average 4.3 of 5 stars on G2Crowd with 27 total reviews.
+The company has an average of 4.3 out of 5 stars on G2Crowd with 27 reviews.
 There are no church-related reviews or case studies available on their website.
 TextMagic features include two-way SMS chat, SMS distribution lists, email to SMS, virtual mobile numbers, and a Zapier SMS integration.

 10 Ways Churches are Using Text Messaging